Innovative design that inspires a better world and thoughtful lifestyle.

-Tammy has worked with Patrick for over nine years and values the working design relationship they have developed together.
+Tammy has worked with Patrick for over ten years and values the working design relationship they have developed together.
 She is a licensed architect in Oregon and has professional experience working on many types of residential, commercial, and natural building projects.

 Outside of work, Tammy finds herself involved in community-building projects with her Southwest Portland neighborhood.
 She has volunteered with City Repair's Village Building Convergence annual placemaking projects and is delighted to see so many individuals actively redefining the norms.
-She also participates in the Audubon Society’s Backyard Habitat Program, and is excited to integrate permaculture design principals with native plantings to create a backyard landscape that benefits both neighbors and the critters who live here.
+She also participates in the Columbia Land Trust and Audubon Society’s Backyard Habitat Certification Program, and is excited to integrate permaculture design principals with native plantings to create a backyard landscape that benefits both neighbors and the critters who live here.